nastanford/KnowledgeBase/KnowledgeBase/Meeting Notes/Follow up Meeting Email.md

 - Who: Laura and Hayley
 - Status:
 - Deadline:

+Action Items
+- What: Roles - Admin, Approvers, Planner, View Only - what do they have access to?
+- Who: Laura and Hayley
+- Status:
+- Deadline:

 Please let me know if you have any questions or need any assistance with your action items.
 I am happy to help in any way I can.
 Thank you for your time and attention.